vmware-tanzu/tanzu-dev-portal/content/practices/lean-experiments/index.md

 title: "Lean Experiments"
 linkTitle: "Lean Experiments"
 description: "A way to have your team create experiments to run so that you can validate or invalidate risky assumptions that may lead to product failure"
-tags: ["Framing", "Inception"]
+tags: ["Framing", "Inception", "Delivery"]
 length: "60-90 mins"
 participants: "Core team, stakeholders (optional)"
-image: "default-cover.png"
+image: "/lean-experiments/lean-experiment-1.png"
 lastmod: "2021-05-03"
 why:
 - Lean experiments are useful when your team lacks evidence that a new product or feature will achieve its intended results.
 Running lean experiments alongside product development helps validate what is truly valuable to your customers/users, without incurring the cost of developing and maintaining production ready software.